Become an Umpire

 The job of a professional baseball umpire requires quick thinking, common sense, and confidence.
 When the ball is in play, the umpire sees the action, assesses the situation and makes the call -- all in a matter of seconds.
 The successful umpire has a thorough knowledge of the rulebook, is even-tempered, and is mentally strong enough to handle situations under stressful conditions.
 A professional umpire is expected to hustle, be alert, be in excellent physical condition, and have a neat appearance.

-Each year the Professional Baseball Umpire Corp. ("PBUC") recommends new candidates to serve as umpires for Minor League Baseball.
+Each year Minor League Baseball Umpire Development recommends new candidates to serve as umpires for Minor League Baseball.
 These candidates have good training, strong ability as umpires, and a keen desire to succeed.

 Umpires seeking a job in professional baseball must meet some basic requirements.
 Each applicant must have: